Selective continuous-variable quantum process tomography: III. Numerical simulations

-In order to quantify how much the simulated estimation over the studied region differs from the theoretical results, we found a bound for the fidelity between the correspondig isomorphic states.
+In order to quantify how much the simulated estimation over the studied region differs from the theoretical results, we found bounds for the fidelities between the corresponding isomorphic states.

-The Choi–Jamiołkowski isomorphism \cite{choi1975completely,jamiolkowski1972linear} states that there is a ono-to-one correspondence between quantum states and quantum channels in finite dimension.
-This duality has been extended so it is valid in infinite dimension.
+The Choi–Jamiołkowski isomorphism \cite{choi1975completely,jamiolkowski1972linear} states that there is a one-to-one correspondence between quantum states and quantum channels in finite dimension.
+This duality has been extended so it is valid in infinite dimensions.
 In \cite{kiukas2017continuous} it has been proved that there is a one-to-one correspondence between the family of bipartite states $\rho_{\mathcal{E}}\in \mathcal{H}_A\otimes\mathcal{H}_B$ for which $\textrm{Tr}_A(\rho)=\mu$ and quantum channels $\mathcal{E}$ of dimension $d$, where $d$ can be infinite, such that

 where

 is the purification of $\mu=\sum\limits_ns_n\ket{n}\bra{n}$, expressed in the Fock basis $\{\ket{n}\}$.